facebook

 Scriptural Passages Supporting a Literal Hell

 Some biblical passages describe hell as a physical place of eternal punishment.
-In Matthew 25:41, Jesus speaks of the judgment of the nations, where the wicked are sent to “the eternal fire prepared for the devil and his angels.”
+In Matthew 25:41, Jesus speaks of the judgment of the nations.
+A time when the wicked are sent to “the eternal fire prepared for the devil and his angels.”

 The Rich Man and Lazarus: This biblical narrative that supports a concrete understanding of hell in the parable of the rich man and Lazarus (Luke 16:19-31).
 Jesus describes the rich man being in torment in Hades and begging for relief.
 The rich man’s experience is depicted as a vivid and conscious existence, adding weight to the argument for a literal interpretation of hell.